 APPLICATION PROCESS AND TIMELINE

-Fellowships are provided by invitation only and are ultimately awarded to Host Organizations.
-TCI accepts Fellowship grant applications twice a year around February and May.
+Fellowship grants are provided by invitation only with Host Organizations acting as the applicant and awardee of the funds.
+TCI accepts Fellowship grant applications with preference between February and May.
 Off-cycle requests will be considered on a case-by-case basis to address needs on the ground.

 Initial Conversation: Meetings and/or Concept Note submission to determine Host Organization’s Fellowship goals and TCI’s alignment, which may lead to additional requests for information.

 Application Period: Open for three (3) weeks starting from when a selected Host Organization receives an official invitation to apply from TCI.
 Invitation to apply does not ensure grant recommendation.

 Fellowship Grant Recommendation: Around mid-to-late March (for the February application period) and June (for the May application period), TCI will notify Host Organization of our decision regarding the application.